Onchain Glossary

 Unit of Account

-A unit of account is a standard measure used to assess the value of a good or service.
+A unit of account is a standard measure used to assess the value of service.
 By assigning a specific measurement unit to an offering, its monetary value can be easily understood in abstract terms, eliminating the need for bartering.
 This function of providing a consistent measure of value is one of the three essential roles of money, alongside serving as a store of value and a medium of exchange.

 Utility Token